Further applicant information

 Some subjects may be better pursued after a first degree by taking a Master’s degree or Diploma course, rather than by following a second undergraduate course as an Affiliated student.
 Further information about admission to these courses can be found on the University's Graduate Admissions page.

-Any offer of a place will be conditional on satisfactory evidence of financial support.
-St John’s is not able to provide scholarships or other sources of financial support for Affiliated students.
+Any offer of a place will be conditional on satisfactory evidence of financial support, in addition to any other offer conditions.

 Choral Scholars are undergraduates who sing in the College's Choir.
 There are normally vacancies for all voice parts, however candidates are strongly advised to check with the Director of Music before applying and he is always happy to meet candidates on an informal basis before the voice trials.
 The Choral studentships are open to all offer holders, the College is also keen for candidates to apply for deferred entry.